looak/Gambit/README.md

 TODO
 =====
+	[ ] MoveGenerator legality validation without by make/unmake?
+	[ ] Why are we getting out of sync in our bitboard
+		[ ] how come it is giving us invalid moves when they are perfectly valid?
 	[ ] Check move counter for more perftests.
 		[ ] Castle counting isn't correct. it's checking state, and state also changes when king moves.
 	[/] MoveGenerator, count move types